swup/fragment-plugin/README.md

 });
 ```

-Now you can add custom animations for your fragment rule:
+Now we can add custom animations for our fragment rule:

 ```css
 /*